 A note on third-party app stores

-It’s possible to find both Kodi and ES File Explorer on third-party app stores, but we recommend against it.
+It’s possible to find both Kodi and ES File Explorer on third-party app stores, but we advise against it.
 Third-party app stores often do not have a strict or formal vetting process.
 That means the APKs you download could be out of date or modified to contain malware.
 If you absolutely cannot access Google Play or you plan to use a third-party Kodi build, please exercise extreme caution to avoid damaging your device or having your private information stolen.

 Tips for using Kodi on Nvidia Shield